max-kly/myWeather/README.md

-# ⛅️ iWeather - A simple weather app in JavaScript
+# ⛅️ myWeather - A simple weather app in JavaScript

 ## TechStach ⚙️
 ⚡ ReactJS